 PURCHASE: Any paint store will carry a varnish and most will have a display so you can see a sample of the finish.

-REFINISHING CABINETRY WITH WOOD CONDITIONER / POLISH:
+CABINET REFINISHING WITH WOOD CONDITIONER / POLISH:

 Alternatively, you can try something like Restor-A-Finish which just wipes on and wipes off.
-It won't make a dramatic change, but it can remove blemishes and, quite obviously, restore the finish.
+It won’t make a dramatic change, but it can remove blemishes and, quite obviously (from the name, haha), restore the finish.
 There are a number of different one-step products and homemade solutions out there that will similarly freshen wood cabinetry that might be a little beat-up.
-It's a simple way to keep the same look, but update the feel of cabinetry by erasing (many) signs or age and wear.
+It’s a simple way to keep the same look, but update the feel of cabinetry by erasing (many) signs or age and wear.
 Centsational Girl has a great post about restoring wood furniture, but the same tips can be applied to wood cabinets as well.

 PROS: Perfect for renters who want a fresher looking kitchen without changing the look, simple, foolproof

 CONS: Won’t change the look much, involves chemicals, limitations to what it can fix

 PURCHASE: Resor-A-Finish is a brand I trust and it comes in different finishes to match your wood.
 Try to find a sample in stores but if you can’t track it down you can find it on Amazon.